Market Segmentation Levels

 In this case, customers may have a specific type of need, they may require some special types of services, and they become ready to pay a premium price for the product.
 So the marketer needs to have specialized knowledge and provide better service.

 An example may be an insurance policy for football players.
-The followings are some pros and cons of niche marketing.
+The following are some pros and cons of niche marketing.

 - Competition is low in niche marketing.